2017 CCNL Green Teams

-This summer, the PCSP Green Team worked to obtain baseline data on the water quality in various streams and ponds in the community.
+The Town of Portugal Cove-St. Philip’s Green Team worked to obtain baseline data on the water quality in various streams and ponds in the community.
 Every week, the team visited a variety of sampling sites where they would collect a water sample, obtain data values for temperature, depth, and speed, and note any other observations such as the presence of algae or fish in the water.
 The team would then test each water sample to obtain pH, phosphate, and nitrate values.
 The collected data was then compared between sites and compiled in a formal report for presentation to the Town.
-The aim of the report was to summarize the findings, as well as to identify the mains areas of concern for follow up by the town of Portugal Cove- St. Philip’s.
+The aim of the report was to summarize the findings, as well as to identify the mains areas of concern for follow up by the Town of Portugal Cove-St. Philip’s.
 In addition to the water quality assessment, the Green Team participated in the Spruce Budworm Tracking Program.
 A trap was set up in a wooded area near the team’s workplace, and it was checked every week to see if any Spruce Budworms had been in the area.
 This program has been a major endeavor in assisting Balsam Fir and Spruce tree conservation in Eastern Canada.

 Smallwood Crescent Community Centre Green Team

-The Smallwood Crescent Community Centre Green Team has spent this summer working on beautification initiatives around various neighborhood in Marystown.
-Through community cleanups, upkeep of green spaces, and planting initiatives, the team worked hard to make Marystown a more enjoyable and beautiful place to explore and enjoy.
-The team is also attempting to upkeep the natural wildlife habitat in the region.
-The team is working in collaboration with Ducks Unlimited to evaluate existing duck boxes, and repair these boxes where necessary.
-The Smallwood team has worked diligently to re-stain garden boxes, plant flowers, and paint signage around the Smallwood Crescent Community Centre.
-They have also engaged youth in the region through Environmental Awareness Events, including a scavenger hunt, and various presentations on climate change and water conservation.
+The Smallwood Crescent Community Centre Green Team spent the summer working on beautification initiatives around various neighborhood in Marystown.
+Through community clean-ups, upkeep of green spaces, and planting initiatives, the team worked hard to make Marystown a more enjoyable and beautiful place to explore and enjoy.
+The team also worked to upkeep the natural wildlife habitat in the region.
+In collaboration with Ducks Unlimited, the Green Team worked to evaluate existing duck boxes, and repair these boxes where necessary.
+The Smallwood team worked diligently to re-stain garden boxes, plant flowers, and paint signage around the Smallwood Crescent Community Centre.
+They also engaged youth in the region through Environmental Awareness Events, including a scavenger hunt, and various presentations on climate change and water conservation.

 City of Mount Pearl Green Team

-The Mount Pearl Green Team worked alongside the City of Mount Pearl in expanding the Forest Avenue community garden this summer.
+The City of Mount Pearl Green Team worked alongside the City of Mount Pearl in expanding the Forest Avenue community garden this summer.
 The expansion included constructing eight new raised garden boxes, enhancing the longevity of the garden, constructing new signage and landscaping.
-The Forest Avenue community garden was successfully opened last year by the 2016 Mount Pearl Green Team.
+The Forest Avenue community garden was successfully opened last year by the 2016 City of Mount Pearl Green Team.
 The garden has been extremely popular with the residents of and there has been a high demand for the addition of new boxes.
 Community gardens benefit the city through promoting healthy eating, an active lifestyle, and creating residential connections.
 The Team also had the opportunity to participate in the Conservation Corps Growing Through the Ages program.
-A hydroponics unit was purchased by Conservation Corps NL through Enactus Memorial’s SucSeed program.
+Through this program, a hydroponics unit was purchased by Conservation Corps NL through Enactus Memorial’s Project SucSeed program.
 The unit can produce up to 700lbs of food in a year, operating at a cost of less than $2 per week.
 Additionally, Environmental Awareness Events were conducted around the city at day camps and events such as Mount Pearl City Days.
-The events aim to spread environmental awareness to youth on topics ranging from the team’s community garden initiative, to climate change.
+The events spread environmental awareness to youth on topics ranging from the team’s community garden initiative to climate change.
 This focus of the Environmental Awareness Events reflects the City’s desire to educate youth about maintaining and improving the environment.

 Town of Lewisporte Green Team

-This year, the Lewisporte Green Team’s projects included; cleaning up and taking care of, the Train Park, Community Garden, Playground, First Avenue Playground, and Boardwalk.
-Our project began by weeding and picking up garbage around the Train Park, and Community Garden.
-We also picked up garbage and repaired parts of the Boardwalk, and painted the fence around the First Avenue Playground.
-We feel that having these areas as clean as possible will help beautify the Town and help sustain the environment in the community.
-By keeping these areas clean, people will be more inclined to visit theses parts of Lewsiporte, and are able to interact and build relationships within the community.
-A very large part of our project was our EAE presentations.
-We presented to Pleasentview Manor seniors home, the Summer Sports Program, and New-Fun-Land pre-school.
-We did five presentations for these groups about water conservation, climate change, and our projects.
-By talking to people about these topics, we feel they realized how serious climate change and water conservation are, and that they can make a difference just like our Green Team.
+The Town of Lewisporte Green Team’s projects included cleaning and maintaining the Train Park, Community Garden, First Avenue Playground, and Boardwalk.
+The project began with weeding and garbage clean up around the Train Park, and Community Garden.
+The team also picked up garbage and repaired parts of the Boardwalk, and painted the fence around the First Avenue Playground.
+Keeping these areas as clean as possible helps to beautify the Town and sustain the environment in the community.
+The Green Team’s community upkeep encourages residents to visit these public spaces in Lewisporte, and encourages them to interact and build relationships within the community.
+A large part of the project was also the Green Team’s Environmental Awareness Event presentations.
+The Team presented to Pleasentview Manor Seniors’ Home, the Summer Sports Program, and New-Fun-Land pre-school.
+They completed five presentations for these groups about water conservation, climate change, and their projects.

 Miawpukek First Nation Green Team

-The Conne River Green Team’s project is based on the Clay Banks located in the Town of Conne River.
-This summer we worked on the bioremediation of the clay banks that are located along the walking trails at the McDonalds Field.
-The Clay bank that we are working on is connected to a popular walking trail, and is near the playground along with the new location of the school.
-The bioremediation project was divided into several steps including, the tying of the gabion cages- to be filled with rocks; the making of the wattle fences on the clay bank; collecting trees in a different location; and planting said trees along the tops of the wattle fences.
-From this, the trees planted will help as natural reinforcement and the wattle fences will stabilize the bank as well.
-The Conne River Green Team was an active participant in Environmental Awareness Events which educated the youth of the community about climate change.
-The Team worked alongside youth camps and the annual Powwow to educate youth - all while still having fun.
+The Miawpukek First Nation Green Team’s project was based on the clay banks located in the Town of Conne River.
+The team worked on the bioremediation of the clay banks that are located along the walking trails at the McDonald’s Field.
+The clay bank that the team worked to help stabilize is connected to a popular walking trail, playground, and the location of the new school.
+The bioremediation project was divided into several steps including the tying of the gabion cages and filling them with rocks; the making of the wattle fences on the clay bank; collecting trees in a different location; and planting these trees along the tops of the wattle fences.
+Due to these efforts, the trees planted will act as natural reinforcement and the wattle fences will stabilize the bank as well.
+In addition to their bank stabilization work, the Miawpukek First Nation Green Team was an active participant in Environmental Awareness Events which educated the youth of the community about climate change.
+The Team worked alongside youth camps and the annual Powwow to educate youth.
+They thoroughly enjoyed their summer.

 Town of Port Blandford Green Team

 The Port Blandford Green Team worked hard throughout the summer doing a variety of projects in their community.
 A substantial effort was taken to maintain and expand the existing community garden and engage residents.
-The team weeded the pathways around the raised beds making it more accessible to gardeners, spread new topsoil and removed weeds from the garden boxes.
-Throughout the summer regular maintenance has been conducted to keep the garden in great shape.
+The team weeded the pathways around the raised beds, which made it more accessible to gardeners.
+They also spread new topsoil and removed weeds from the garden boxes.
+Throughout the summer, regular maintenance was conducted to keep the garden in great shape.
 The team also worked to maintain heritage sites throughout the town.
-These sites are a great tourist attraction to the community and provide historical information to visitors. .
+These sites are a great tourist attraction to the community and they provide historical information to visitors.
 In total, 7 heritage sites were maintained and enhanced through the work of the Green Team.
-The team also engaged children in learning about the environment and Conservation Corps programs by starting a youth community gardening program.
-This program runs every Friday morning and children are educated and involved in planting, composting, and ways to begin “seed saving”.
+The team also engaged children in learning about the environment and Conservation Corps’ programs by starting a youth community gardening program.
+This program ran every Friday morning and children were educated and involved in planting, composting, and ways to begin “seed saving”.
 Using their creative talents, the team also initiated a music program to teach local youth how to play the ukulele.

 Carmanville Habitat Commission Green Team

-The Carmanville Green Team had a number of objectives this summer.
-Our major focus was repairing and maintaining the walking trail that surrounds Carmanville Pond.
-The team regularly cut tall grass that was protruding onto the trail; cut low hanging alders and other branches that protruded onto the trail; painted viewing decks; and spread mulch on areas of the trail that had been washed out.
+The Carmanville Habitat Commission Green Team had a number of objectives on their summer project.
+The team’s major focus was repairing and maintaining the walking trail that surrounds Carmanville Pond.
+The team regularly cut tall grass that was protruding onto the trail, cut low hanging alders and other branches that protruded onto the trail, painted viewing decks, and spread mulch on areas of the trail that had been washed out.
 The team also assisted with the expansion and operation of the community garden located at the Town Office.
-We regularly collected compostable materials from the local grocery store and added it to the two composters located near the community garden.
-In addition to this, we regularly watered each community garden box and removed weeds.
-Another notable project we undertook was regular maintenance of the local senior’s home garden boxes.
-We regularly assisted with composting, weeding, and watering of the vegetable and flower boxes located there.
-Other small projects included: setting up and monitoring Pine Marten hair snag traps in various locations throughout the trail; setting up and monitoring our Spruce Budworm trap; monitoring flora and fauna seen on the trail; assisting in the daily operations of the Interpretation Centre; and conducting various EAE’s at different locations throughout the town.
+The Green Team regularly collected compostable materials from the local grocery store and added it to the two composters located near the community garden.
+In addition to this, the team regularly watered each community garden box and removed weeds.
+Another notable project the team undertook was regular maintenance of the local seniors’ home garden boxes.
+They assisted at the seniors’ home with composting, weeding, and watering of the vegetable and flower boxes.
+Other various projects included: setting up and monitoring Pine Marten hair snag traps in various locations throughout the trail, setting up and monitoring a Spruce Budworm trap, monitoring flora and fauna seen on the trail, assisting in the daily operations of the Interpretation Centre, and conducting various Environmental Awareness Events at different locations throughout the town.

 ACAP Humber Arm Green Team